Skip to main content

 }

-The fix was incremental updates:
+The fix was incremental appends:

-// AFTER: O(n) - only append new data
+// AFTER: O(languages) per frame - only append new points

 let lastChartIndex = -1;